- Community Infrastructure Levy

 - The Referendum.

 Assistance is given to ensure that the basic conditions are met and the requirements of the Neighbourhood Planning (General) Regulations 2012 are complied with.
 This includes those relating to Strategic Environmental Assessment and the Habitats Directive where relevant, both of which require careful consideration.
 Health Checks can be undertaken by us before submission of a Plan or Order for independent examination to minimise the risk of these being found to be defective.
+By way of an example Members of Chambers appeared at the examination of the revised Farnham Neighbourhood Plan.

 Neighbourhood plans can also have significant implications for the development potential of land and detailed advice on how to optimise the chances of achieving this is provided to landowners/developers.
 This relates to both responding to the consultation by and negotiating with the qualifying body and how best to make representations at the Examination stage, as well as advising on and appearing in challenges in the High Court to Plans and Orders.
 We can advise in relation to the prospects of success in such proceedings and the likely cost implications, including the likelihood of obtaining a protective costs order and the implications of that.

 As a neighbourhood plan is part of the statutory development plan, the interpretation and application of its provisions can be critical in the determination of planning applications.
 We advise on these issues and appear, where appropriate, at appeal hearings and inquiries to give specialist assistance.
+A recent example in which Members of Chambers were involved is the appeal at Tuffs Road, Suffolk (App Ref: APP/W3520/W/18/3215534), an inquiry relating to an application for a 126-home development, which turned on the Neighbourhood Plan.